 At qLit we can read her articles mainly in the topics of society, literature and culture.

-Kriszti graduated in Economy in Budapest, after which she moved to Germany, where she’s been living for four years now, with her partner and their dog.
+Kriszti graduated in Economy in Budapest, after which she moved to Germany, from where she came home in 2019.
 Besides her day-job as an online saleswoman and translator she assists a futurologist and regularly delights the readership of qLit with her writing.
 She’s interested in technological progress, loves sci-fi films and podcasts.
 She likes to travel and hike, and despite being an omnivore she loves vegan food.

 Zsófi spends most of her time teaching, that’s her job, too.
 In her free time she writes for qLit, mainly in the Culture column.
 Zsófi knows the core team of qLit also from EuroGames: she feels home on the basketball court and she likes cycling.
 With her two cats she is the live lesbian stereotype.
 She likes travelling to LGBTQ+ cons abroad.